 In September of 2007, multiple proceedings between the Company and Life Support Technology, LST b.v., or LST., a former distributor of AtriCure products in Europe, were settled.
-The settlement agreement provides for the Company to pay LST €257,360 (euros) in 16 payments of €16,085, with the final payment due January 1, 2011.
-If the U.S. Dollar to Euro conversion rate on any of the 16 payment due dates set forth in the agreement is less than \$1.36 to the Euro, the Company will owe LST additional compensation, up to a maximum of €28,310, which reduces over time.
-The Company has recorded liabilities of \$45,377 and \$109,755 as of September 30, 2010 and December 31, 2009, respectively.
+The settlement agreement provided for the Company to pay LST €257,360 (euros) in 16 payments of €16,085, with the final payment made in January 2011.